Open

 Eligibility

-• The project must be submitted by the organization that will own the infrastructure and incur the majority of project expenditures.
+- The proposal must be submitted by the organization that will own and operate the charging infrastructure and incur the project costs (eligible expenditures for reimbursement must be in the proponent’s name).

 Who is eligible?